Dr Edward Bach - the Life & Work of Dr Bach

 His work as an immunologist & the discovery of the 7 Nosodes.

-In 1913 Bach became causality medical officer at University College Hospital and later in the same year casualty house surgeon at the National Temperance Hospital, However ill health forced him to give up the latter post and after a period of recovery he took a consulting room in Harley Street where he soon had a very busy practice.
+In 1913 Bach became causality medical officer at University College Hospital and later in the same year casualty house surgeon at the National Temperance Hospital.
+However ill health forced him to give up the latter post and after a period of recovery he took a consulting room in Harley Street where he soon had a very busy practice.
 The busier he was the more dissatisfied he became with the results that he could achieve using orthodox medicine.
 He felt that at best he was only palliating and relieving symptoms and was even more convinced that the personalities of his patients should be given at least as much consideration as their symptoms.

 He was an incredibly hard working man and the punishing schedule of patient responsibilities and research work that he set himself to accomplish began to take its toll of his health.
-Nora Weeks tells us that in 1917 he collapsed with a severe haemorrhage in the stomach and was operated on in his own hospital.
+Nora Weeks tells us that in 1917 he collapsed with a severe haemorrhage in the stomach and was operated on for cancer in his own hospital.
 The severity of the problem was such that he was given only three months to live.
 Desperate to continue with the work that he knew was not finished he pushed himself back to work as soon as he was able to walk and immersed himself in his experiments.
 At the end of three months he was surprised to discover that he was fully recovered.

 1918 he left University College Hospital and set up his own laboratories to continue his research.

-Incorporating Hahnemann’s ideas with his own Bach began to make his nosodes by the homeopathic method of preparation, thus eliminating the need for a hypodermic syringe to administer the doses.
+Incorporating Hahnemann’s ideas with his own Bach began to make his nosodes by the homoeopathic method of preparation, thus eliminating the need for a hypodermic syringe to administer the doses.
 Over the next several years Bach researched and refined his nosodes further, publishing his results in his pamphlets and books and the many public addresses that he gave.
-He became extremely well known in medical circles and very busy at his Harley street clinic.
+He became extremely well known in medical circles, gaining a high professional standing among orthodox and homoeopathic doctors, as well as running a busy Harley Street clinic.

 He began actively searching for plants with the same patterning and signature that would take the place of the nosodes.
 However it was not until 1928 that the pieces of his puzzle began to fall into place.
 Diverting himself at a large dinner party by observing the other guests, he suddenly had the inspirational recognition that there were in fact more than the seven personality types that he had identified through his work with the nosodes.
 In that moment of inspiration he saw that as a group, all of humanity belonged to particular ‘type groups’.

 In September of 1928 he had a sudden intuition to go to Wales where he discovered his first two flowers; Impatiens and Mimulus, followed later in the same year by Clematis.
 He began using the remedies he prepared from these flowers on his patients and was so encouraged by the results that he decided to discontinue any other forms of treatment and to continue his search for other flowers to extend his work.